-UMD Equity Constellation is dedicated to making our physics and astronomy departments more humane places where everyone can learn and thrive.
+The Equity Constellation is dedicated to making the physics and astronomy departments at the University of Maryland more humane places where everyone has an equal opportunity to learn and thrive.
 We will work and organize for a department inclusive of all genders, races, orientations, and abilities.
 We are committed to building a community in which students, faculty, and staff support each other in solidarity to encourage the growth and flourishing of students.
 Our efforts will be centered on empowering students to improve their own learning communities, participate in authentic science, and pursue their professional development.

 Assembly Fellow (2020): Kathleen Hamilton-Campos (she/her/hers), firstname.lastname@example.org